-Exclusive: Pentagon orders halt to overseas movement for U.S. forces for up to 60 days over coronavirus
+Exclusive: Pentagon orders halt overseas movement for U.S. military over coronavirus

-WASHINGTON (Reuters) - Defense Secretary Mark Esper has issued a stop movement order to the U.S. military halting all travel and movement abroad for up to 60 days in an effort to limit the spread of the coronavirus through the ranks, Esper told Reuters on Wednesday.
+WASHINGTON (Reuters) - Defense Secretary Mark Esper has issued a stop movement order to the U.S. military halting travel and movement abroad for up to 60 days in an effort to limit the spread of the coronavirus through the ranks, the Pentagon chief told Reuters on Wednesday.

+The measure is by far the Defense Department’s most sweeping to date and will affect forces around the world.

-Esper said in an interview that the order applied to all U.S. forces, civilian personnel and families, but noted that there would be some exceptions.
+Esper said in an interview that the order applied to all U.S. troops, civilian personnel and families, but noted that there would be some exceptions.

 “The purpose is to make sure that we’re not bringing the virus back home, infecting others, that we’re not spreading it around the military,” Esper said.

-The measure is by far the most sweeping to date and will affect forces around the world.
 Esper said one exception to the order would be the drawdown under way in Afghanistan, which will continue.

-The United States has said it is committed to reducing the number of its troops in Afghanistan to 8,600 within 135 days of signing the deal with the Taliban last month.
+The United States has said it is committed to reducing the number of its troops in Afghanistan to 8,600 from 13,000 within 135 days of signing the deal with the Taliban last month.

 A full withdrawal of all U.S. and coalition forces would occur within 14 months of the deal getting signed, if the Taliban holds up its end of the deal.